-By the end of March 2019, DCI has processed 7,608 referrals for diabetes education (Table 2) from 243 referral sources (Table 5).
-In addition, 2,569 referrals have been directed to specialists (Table 4), making a total of 10,177 referrals processed.
+For the year 2019-20, DCI has processed 7,816 referrals for diabetes education (Table 2) from 228 referral sources (Table 5).
+In addition, 2,189 referrals have been directed to specialists (Table 4), making a total of 10,005 referrals processed.

-We continue to promote the use of eReferral to all physicians and the # of ereferrals is gradually increasing with 69 eReferral sources and 243 eReferrals as of March 31st, 2019.
-There are 7 Diabetes Education Programs and 4 endocrinologists receiving eReferrals now.
+We continue to promote the use of eReferral to all physicians and the # of ereferrals is gradually increasing with 97 eReferral sources and 1,453 eReferrals this year.
+There are 7 Diabetes Education Programs and 4 endocrinologists in our region receiving eReferrals now.
 We are hopeful that additional Diabetes Education Programs and Endocrinologists will sign on to receive eReferrals this year.
 We continue to promote eReferral through various community events, continuing medical education events as well as sending faxes to referral sources who continue to fax referrals.
 We also have the link for eReferral on our website.

-649 referrals have been received from area hospitals, and 358 self-referrals have been processed.
-The referral form is uploaded to over 250 eMRs in the region.
+569 referrals have been received from area hospitals, and 400 self-referrals have been processed.

 Other regions of the province continue to consult with us on the "how to" of developing a central intake program (not only for diabetes but other specialities).
-Due to the number of inquiries, we developed a guide to support other regions in developing a Central Intake Program, which is available on request from our Resources page on our RCC website (www.wwrcc.ca).
+Due to the number of inquiries, last year, we developed a guide to support other regions in developing a Central Intake Program.
+We continue to share it with other regions.
+It is also available on request from our Resources page on our RCC website (www.wwrcc.ca).
 (Figure 1)